clownmeister/bohemia-api/readme.md

 * Move unnecessary data out of User table
 * Weird entity encapsulation.
 No time to investigate.
 * No time for SOLID :(
-* Emails need editor.
+* No email editor.
 Used https://dashboard.unlayer.com/ for POC.
+* Edit post html white text.
+Need to include css entrypoint in CRUD controllers.